vioshyvo/mrpt/python/README.md

-# Python implementation for the MRPT algorithm
+# Python implementation of the MRPT algorithm

 Dependencies
 ============